mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 ---------------

-First note that dealing with the extension mechanism should be considered advanced usage, so for normal use of MDP you can skip this section.
+First note that dealing with the extension mechanism should be considered advanced usage, so for the normal standard use of MDP you can skip this section.

-The extension mechanism makes it possible to dynamically add methods for specific features node classes (e.g. for parallelization nodes need a _fork and _join method).
-It is also possible for users to define new extensions and providing new functionality for MDP nodes without having to modify any MDP code.
+The extension mechanism makes it possible to dynamically add methods for specific features to node classes (e.g. for parallelization nodes need a _fork and _join method).
+It is also possible for users to define new extensions to provide new functionality for MDP nodes without having to modify any MDP code.
+Therefore the extension mechanism can be considered enabling some form of Aspect-oriented programming (AOP) to deal with cross-cutting concerns (i.e., you want to add a new aspect to node classes which are spread over different parts of MDP and possibly your own code).

-Without the extension mechanism extending nodes would be done by inheritance, which is fine unless one wants to use multiple inheritance at the same time (requiring multiple inheritance for every combination of extensions one wants to use).
-The extension mechanism does not depend on inheritance, instead it adds the methods to the node classes dynamically at runtime.
+Without the extension mechanism the adding of new features to nodes would have to be done by inheritance, deriving new node classes that implement the feature for the parent node class.
+This is fine unless one wants to use multiple extensions, requiring multiple inheritance for every combination of extensions one wants to use.
+Therefore this approach does not scale well with the number of extensions.

+The extension mechanism does not depend on inheritance, instead it adds the methods to the node classes dynamically at runtime (method injection).
 This makes it possible to activate extensions just when they are needed, reducing the risk of interference between different extensions.
+It is also no problem to use multiple extensions at the same time, as long as there is no interference (e.g., both extensions trying to add a method with the same same name).

-However, since the extension mechanism provides a special Metaclass it is still possible to define the extension nodes as classes derived from nodes.
+Since the extension mechanism provides a special Metaclass it is still possible to define the extension nodes as classes derived from nodes.
-This keeps the code readable and is compatible with automatic code checkers (like the background pylint checks in the Eclipse IDE with PyDev).
+This keeps the code readable and is helpful when using automatic code checkers (like the background pylint checks in the Eclipse IDE with PyDev).

-In MDP the extension mechanism is currently used by the ``parallel`` package and by the the HTML representation in the ``hinet`` package, so for some examples you can look there.
-We also use them here in the examples.
+In MDP the extension mechanism is currently used by the ``parallel`` package and for the the HTML representation in the ``hinet`` package, so for examples you can look there.
+We also use these packages in the following examples.

 Using Extensions
 ~~~~~~~~~~~~~~~~
 First of all you can get all the available extensions by calling
-the ``get_extensions`` function, or to get just a list of the names use
+the ``get_extensions`` function, or to get just a list of their names use
-``get_extensions().keys() (and be careful not to modify the original dict).
+``get_extensions().keys().
+Be careful not to modify the dict returned
+by ``get_extensions``, since this will actually modify the registered
+extensions.
 The currently activated extensions are returned
 by ``get_active_extensions``.
 To activate an extension use
 ``activate_extension``, e.g. to activate the parallel extension
 use ``mdp.activate_extension("parallel")``.
 Alternatively you can
-use the function decorator ``with_extension``.
-Activating an extension
+use the function decorator ``@with_extension("parallel")``.
+In the future
+we will also support the new ``with`` statement in Python.
+Activating an
-adds the available extensions methods to the supported nodes.
-An extension
+extension adds the available extensions methods to the supported nodes.
-can be deactivated with ``deactivate_extension`` (if you use the function
+An extension can be deactivated with ``deactivate_extension`` (if you use the
-decorator this is done automatically at the end).
+function decorator this is done automatically at the end).

 Writing Extension Nodes
 ~~~~~~~~~~~~~~~~~~~~~~~